Ari Banias

-Ari Banias is an American poet whose work has been featured in Troubling the Line: Trans and Genderqueer Poetry and Poetics, American Poetry Review, Boston Review, and POETRY.
+Ari Banias is an American poet.
+He is the author of Anybody (2016) and A Symmetry (2021).
+His work has appeared in Troubling the Line: Trans and Genderqueer Poetry and Poetics, American Poetry Review, Boston Review, and POETRY, among other publications.

 Early life and education

-Banias was born in Los Angeles and grew up in Chicago.
-He received a Bachelor of Arts degree from Sarah Lawrence College and a Master of Fine Arts degree in poetry from Hunter College.
+Banias was born in Los Angeles and grew up near Chicago.
+He received a Bachelor of Arts from Sarah Lawrence College and a Master of Fine Arts in poetry from Hunter College.